 You will usually be required to pay the participation fee, and what you earn is yours.
 But depending on the country, you may be required to pay the tax even for the goods sold on crafts market, so make sure to study the law that regards this matter.

 If you decide to develop a business from making and selling crafts, it is a much more serious procedure.
 You need to register a company and pay taxes from selling your products, just like any other type of business does.
 You should think of a name for your business and register it with the government authorities of your country.
-For more information check browse around this site.

 You will also need to file a request for getting a Federal Employer ID Number for yourself and any other employee of your company.
 However, you can still be able to sell your goods on crafts fairs, respecting the rules of their organization and the laws of your country regarding this kind of sale.